Icon New game New game

 9

-jogging smugly kicking skipping
+jogging kicking smugly skipping

 I walked back to the playground with Mary Lou following behind .
 I couldn ? t see a way out of the situation .
 In front of me was Theresa , and in back of me was Mary Lou .